massgov/mayflower-bootstrap/readme.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `gulp` to start building and watching any scss and html changes
-4. Navigate to `localhost:6060` and see live changes
+4. Navigate to `localhost:6060` and see the live changes
 4. Add any Bootstrap Sass variables into `scss/_custom-variables.scss` (Boostrap [reference](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss))
 5. Add any custom styles into `scss/_custom-styles.scss`.
 You can use Bootstrap's [mixins](https://github.com/twbs/bootstrap/tree/v4-dev/scss/mixins) here.